sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_modelling_details.md

 ## Interferometer imbalance analysis

-It is not trivially clear how much the interferometer early/late imbalances should should negatively impact entanglement visibility.
+It is not trivially clear how much the interferometer early/late imbalances should negatively impact entanglement visibility.
 The 2nd author of this paper, Samantha Davis, does a theoretical analysis to help answer this question, which is included [in the supplemental](../chapter_09/index.md).